briansu2004/MyKafka/Kafka_Microservice.md

 Note that you need to configure the deserializer and the schema registry URL in the props object.
 Also, you need to provide a schema registry client to retrieve the schema ID.
 Finally, you need to process the decoded message according to your application logic.

-## [Kafka] Do you have a payload example of an encoded Kafka message?
+## Do you have a payload example of an encoded Kafka message?

 Sure!
 Here's an example of an encoded Kafka message in Avro format, using the schema defined in my previous answer: